mkarageorgi/BIOS247/README.md

 Syllabus - Week 2 Outline

 **August 5th 2024**
-Motivation and details of the experimental evolution study in Drosophila -Install R and necessary packages
+- Motivation and details of the experimental evolution study in Drosophila
+- Install R and necessary packages

 **August 6th 2024 (Teaching module 1)**
  - Design and genomic data of a study combining experimental evolution with next-generation sequencing